dailiang18bb/Leetcode/README.md

 21. For comparing String use `equals()` instead of  `==` equality operator.
 22. use `==` to compare primitive e.g. boolean, int, char etc, while use `equals()` to compare objects in Java.
 23. `==` return true if two reference are of same object.
 Result of `equals()` method depends on overridden implementation.
+24. Stack to keep track the next large element.